 If you’re not already crazy for kayaks, trust us… you will be.
-Because the Northwest Outdoor Center (NWOC) is aiming to make kayaking believers out of all of us by summer’s end.
+Because the Northwest Outdoor Center (NWOC) is aiming to make kayaking believers out of all of us.
 Since 1980, NWOC has run a thriving business, featuring seasoned instructors who have honed their skills on waters ranging from Alaska and Belize to Chile to Tonga.
 According to staff like John Meyer, an owner at NWOC, they have a simple aim.

 “To provide safe, high quality boating instruction for people in the Northwest,” Meyer said.